bradleyeckert/hermes/docs/hermes.md

 * On-chip Flash memory for code and keys
 * UART

 The true random number generator is used to generate unique IVs, not keys, so the quality of its entropy is not critical.
 The idea is to avoid IV reuse.
-A reused IV is unlikely to be useful to an attacker since they would need the previous keystream, only obtainable from the plaintext (which they wouldn't have).
+Even then, a reused IV is unlikely to be useful to an attacker since they would need the previous keystream, only obtainable from the plaintext (which they wouldn't have).

 ## Pairing

 Key management is outside the scope of `hermes`.
 Pairing assumes that both ends of the communication channel have the same private keys.
+They are pre-shared.
 A pairing handshake between Alice and Bob proceeds as follows:

 - Bob sends a pairing request to Alice
 - Alice sends a random 128-bit IV to Bob